What Are Brittle and Ductile Meant?

-Ductility is another type of material property that the deformation will take place with an external force before the material gets damaged.
-We can also say that the property of the material that we can draw into the thin wires.
+Ductility is another type of material property where the deformation will take place with an external force before the material gets damaged.
+We can also say that the ductility is the property of the material where we can draw into the thin wires.

 The materials that possess the property of ductility are called Ductile Materials.

 If we observe the Stress-Strain Diagram, the horizontal line (or x-axis) referring the Strain of the material and the vertical line (or y-axis) refers the Stress of the material.
 So, it is necessary properties (stress and strain) that need to be considered to evaluate the brittle and ductile materials.

 Brittle materials can withstand heavy stress than ductile materials whereas; coming to the strain, the ductile materials can take and withstand even at high strain than brittle materials.
 This comparison is shown using a graph called the stress-strain diagram.

 So, both brittle and ductile materials has opposite nature and properties.
 Let us learn the difference between brittle and ductile materials.